 WFD status classifications from the WFD monitoring programme apply at the water body scale and are generally based on several samples/surveys targeting a variety of parameters including biological, physico-chemical, chemical and hydromorphological elements.
 The monitoring information on which the marine status classifications are based was collected by the EPA, the MI, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board (CFB) between 2005 and 2008.

-The WFD status of the coastal water body, within which the shellfish area is situated, has not been assigned.
-The River Eany, which is the main river discharging into the shellfish area, is 'good' and therefore satisfactory (Map 12).
+The WFD status of the coastal water body, within which the shellfish area is situated, has not been assigned a status (Map 12).

 Shellfish Flesh Monitoring Programme